Jeremiah-Rojas/Malicious-Script/README.md

 | where ProcessCommandLine has "autoit" "getfile.pl"
 ```
 Rule 4:
-The last rule triggers an alert when Powershell is being used to install 'AutoIt.exe'.
+The last rule triggers an alert when Powershell is being used to install `AutoIt.exe`.
 Powershell is not a common method of installing programs like these in normal day-to-day activities therefore this activity is considered suspicious.
 I created the detection rule using the following query:
 ```kql
 DeviceFileEvents